Resource theory of unextendibility and non-asymptotic quantum capacity: Abstract

 \section{Abstract}

-Resource theories in quantum information science are helpful for the study and quantification of the performance of information-processing tasks that involve quantum systems.
-These resource theories also find applications in other areas of study; e.g., the resource theories of entanglement and coherence have found use and implications in the study of quantum thermodynamics and memory effects in quantum dynamics.
-In this paper, we introduce the resource theory of unextendibility, which is associated to the inability of extending quantum entanglement in a given quantum state to multiple parties.
-The free states in this resource theory are the $k$-extendible states, and the free channels are $k$-extendible channels, which preserve the class of $k$-extendible states.
-We make use of this resource theory to derive non-asymptotic, upper bounds on the rate at which quantum communication or entanglement preservation is possible by utilizing an arbitrary quantum channel a finite number of times, along with the assistance of $k$-extendible channels at no cost.
-We then show that the bounds we obtain are significantly tighter than previously known bounds for both the depolarizing and erasure channels.
+In this paper, we introduce the resource theory of unextendibility as a relaxation of the resource theory of entanglement.
+The free states in this resource theory are the $k$-extendible states, associated with the inability to extend quantum entanglement in a given quantum state to multiple parties.
+The free channels are $k$-extendible channels, which preserve the class of $k$-extendible states.
+We define several quantifiers of unextendibility by means of generalized divergences and establish their properties.
+By utilizing this resource theory, we obtain non-asymptotic upper bounds on the rate at which quantum communication or entanglement preservation is possible over a finite number of uses of an arbitrary quantum channel assisted by $k$-extendible channels at no cost.
+These bounds are significantly tighter than previously known bounds for both the depolarizing and erasure channels.
+Finally, we revisit the pretty strong converse for the quantum capacity of antidegradable channels and establish an upper bound on the non-asymptotic quantum capacity of these channels.

 \volumeyear{year} \volumenumber{number} \issuenumber{number} \eid{identifier} \startpage{1} \endpage{10}